What is an incontestable trademark registration?

 Why file a federal trademark application with the USPTO?

-The possibility of obtaining incontestable status is a key reason for filing a federal trademark application.
-If you continue using your registered mark without any legal challenges for five years, you’ll be on your way to incontestable trademark rights.
+As you continue using your registered mark without any legal challenges for five years after the registration date, you’ll be on your way to incontestable trademark rights.

 How useful was this post?